NehaAr/neha.github.io/README.md

 3. Travel grant for attending PyCon Conference 2025, Melbourne as a Invited speaker.
 4. Travel grant for attending PyCon Conference 2025, Malaysia as a Invited speaker.
 5. GPU research credits award from Google.
+6. NSW Regional Cancer Research Grant for poster presentation at EMBL-AI and Biology(3678AUD)
 ```

 ## Conferences